 - Compensation and Performance evaluation processes

-Establishment of the Communication Medium
+6. Establishment of the communication medium

 Remote onboarding generates a common apprehension on the ease and frequency of communication.
 It is advisable to clear out the confusion at the beginning by specifying the mode and method of communication.
 Companies must include the communication aspect as one of their essential points in the remote employees onboarding checklist.

 In addition to the communication medium, a fixed schedule must be set up every day for interacting and coordinating with the team.
 It is important to share the progress of the tasks and activities daily.
 Risks and problems must also be shared daily with the team for any future breach in the deadlines.

 A fact to remember: Remote onboarding necessitates the flexibility to contact the team whenever needed during the specified office hours to ensure proper communication and coordination.

-Since remote onboarding does not facilitate frequent face to face interactions, companies must strive to build and develop a remote office culture.
-Normally when employees work together in the office premises, they have the opportunity to greet each other intervals, move out for a coffee break or participate in various HR related events and activities.
+Since remote onboarding does not facilitate frequent face-to-face interactions, companies must strive to build and develop a remote office culture.
+Normally when employees work together in the office premises, they have the opportunity to greet each other at intervals, move out for a coffee break or participate in various HR-related events and activities.

 That fosters a sense of togetherness and unity.
 The privilege is not enjoyed by people working remotely.
 Creating an office culture remotely needs to be well thought of since you would be involving people from different locations and sometimes with different cultural backgrounds.
-Some of the common methods companies can adopt may be:
+Some of the common methods companies can adopt may be,

 - Send out company t-shirts or mementos as a token of welcome and appreciation